Databases

 excluded_columns

-When primary key column is excluded the table won't be added to the API.
-This can be used as a feature to hide some tables.
+When a primary key column is excluded, the entire table will be hidden.
+This can be used to hide tables in Data Discovery.

-Example: To exclude a regular columns Company, Address and City from table Customer and BillingAddress from table Invoice
+Exclude columns Company, Address and City from table Customer, and BillingAddress from table Invoice:

 Chinook: